King County Correctional Facility to begin a ‘phased closing’ once COVID-19 outbreak is under control

 King County Executive Dow Constantine, who also announced Tuesday that he plans to depopulate the county’s juvenile jail by 2025, is expected to provide more information about plans for both facilities in a public address later this week, according to Chase Gallagher, a spokesperson for Constantine’s office.

+Constantine did address some questions about the proposed changes in a virtual news conference Wednesday afternoon, though he said an exact timeline for the demolition of the jail hasn’t yet been established.

+“We must reimagine King County’s downtown Seattle campus, the entire campus, in light of the realities today,” he said during the conference.
+“And the old jail must at some point come down … Until then, we should seek to change detention and the criminal legal system to emphasize prevention, diversion, rehabilitation and harm reduction.”

-At the Patricia H. Clark Children and Family Justice Center (CFJC) — the county’s recently-opened youth jail — officials say they’re hoping to convert its remaining detention units for “therapeutic and community use,” Gallagher wrote in an email to The Seattle Times.
+At the Patricia H. Clark Children and Family Justice Center (CFJC) — the county’s recently opened youth jail — officials say they’re hoping to convert its remaining detention units for “therapeutic and community use,” Gallagher wrote in an email to The Seattle Times.

 Asked how Constantine plans to handle the cases of young people accused of the most severe violent crimes, Gallagher said Constantine is expected to “propose additional investments to help create safe and community-based solutions for the increasingly difficult youth cases that remain.”